neuronsimulator/nrn/neuron/neuron/classes/mechtype.rst

     Description:
-        The i'th point process has a net_event call in its NET_RECEIVE block and can therefore be a source for a :func:`NetCon` object.
+        The i'th point process has a net_event call in its NET_RECEIVE block and can therefore be a source for a :class:`NetCon` object.
-        This means it is :func:`NetCon` stimulator or that the point process can be used as an artificial neural network cell.
+        This means it is :class:`NetCon` stimulator or that the point process can be used as an artificial neural network cell.